jwhiting/taskq/DEVELOPMENT_PLAN.md

 ### Goals

-- Complete all documentation formats
+- Polish self-documenting interfaces (CLI and MCP tools)
+- Rewrite README for clarity and agent comprehension
 - Final testing and bug fixes
 - Package preparation for distribution
 - Performance optimization

 ### Deliverables

-- Comprehensive README.md
+- Clear, concise README.md focused on what/when/how
-- LLMs.txt for AI agent context
-- CLI help system completion
+- Self-documenting CLI with improved help output
-- MCP tool documentation refinement
+- Self-documenting MCP server with clear tool descriptions
 - Package.json optimization for distribution
 - Performance testing and optimization

 ### Key Files

-- `README.md` - Primary project documentation
+- `README.md` - Primary project documentation (what/when/how focus)
-- `LLMs.txt` - AI agent context file
+- `src/cli/index.ts` - CLI help system improvements
+- `src/mcp-server/tools/` - MCP tool description enhancements
 - `package.json` - Final package configuration
-- `docs/` - Additional documentation

 ### Builds On

-- All previous phases: Complete system ready for documentation
+- Phase 1-4: Complete CLI, MCP server, and core functionality

 ### Enables

+- Clear agent understanding of TaskQ capabilities
+- Intuitive CLI usage without external documentation
+- Self-explanatory MCP tools for AI assistants
 - Public distribution via npm
-- AI agent usage via LLMs.txt
-- Developer onboarding via README
-- Production usage

 ### Completion Criteria

-- [ ] README covers all features with working examples
+- [ ] README clearly explains what TaskQ does, when to use it, and how
-- [ ] LLMs.txt enables effective AI agent usage
-- [ ] CLI help is comprehensive and helpful
+- [ ] CLI help output is comprehensive and guides users effectively
-- [ ] MCP tool descriptions are complete
+- [ ] MCP tool descriptions are clear and actionable for AI agents
-- [ ] All documentation examples are tested
+- [ ] All examples in documentation are tested and working
 - [ ] Package is ready for npm publication
 - [ ] Performance meets requirements (>10k tasks, <10ms ops)
+- [ ] Self-documenting interfaces require no external documentation

 ---